 - associated with essential work at Australian offshore facilities

 You are considered ordinarily resident in a country other than Australia if international movement records show that you’ve spent more time outside Australia than inside for the last 12 to 24 months.
 You do not need to carry a paper record of your movements with you.
-If required, Australian Border Force officers at airports can check your movement records in Departmental systems.
+If required, Australian Border Force officers at airports can check your movement records in their systems.

 If you do not think you need a travel exemption, you can present this evidence when you check-in at the airport.
 However, if you have any doubt about whether your circumstances fall within the definition of ordinarily resident, we recommend you lodge a request for assessment at least two weeks prior to your intended departure.